AI Use Cases/Private Equity

 How does AI optimize expense auditing for Private Equity?

 AI expense auditing automatically maps expenses across fund vehicles, portfolio companies, and management entities, then validates allocations against fund documents and regulatory frameworks in real time, eliminating manual reconciliation.
 The system ingests data from Salesforce, DealCloud, Allvue, and proprietary dashboards, flagging allocation errors, duplicate submissions, and non-compliant categorizations before they reach LP reporting cycles.
-It maintains full SEC Regulation D and ILPA audit trails while learning from your approval patterns to reduce false positives monthly.
+It maintains full SEC and ILPA audit trails while learning from your approval patterns to reduce false positives monthly.

 Is our Finance & Accounting data kept secure during this process?